LCSB-BioCore/GigaSOM.jl/README.md

 ## Step 1: Retrieve a local version of GigaSOM

-There are 2 ways that you can retrieve a local copy of the package: one is to manually clone the forked repository, and the second one is to use the intergrated Julia package manager.
+There are two ways that you can retrieve a local copy of the package: one is to manually clone the forked repository, and the second one is to use the intergrated Julia package manager.

 ### Option 1: Manually clone the fork